giannaiafrate/EC601_Project2/README.md

 # EC601_Project2
+_Please note that project 3 unittest is located at https://github.com/giannaiafrate/EC601_Project3_

 Project 2 is on analyzing twitter feeds

 The first phase is testing out the twitter API and understanding how to pull various data.